Sweet Itch in Horses: Causes, Symptoms, and Effective Solutions

 Until then, it remains important to take protective measures against insect bites, optimize feeding and husbandry conditions and pursue individually tailored care and treatment strategies.
 With a comprehensive approach and the right care, the symptoms of sweet itch can be successfully managed and the well-being of the affected horse ensured.

-Sweet itch in horses: The most frequently asked questions
+Sweet itch in horses: The most important questions and answers

 An eczema horse is a horse that suffers from sweet itch, an allergic skin disease caused by the bites of certain types of mosquitoes, particularly Culicoides mosquitoes.
 This allergy leads to severe itching and skin damage as the horse rubs excessively.